mechmerlin/qmk_setup/windows_flashing.md

 #### If you have been struggling and have tried installing driver after driver from guides A, B, C, D....etc etc. I would suggest to uninstall them ALL before continuing.
 The different combinations of drivers are known to block flashing of boards.

+#### You only have to install drivers ONCE.
+Afterwards you can just proceed to using QMK Toolbox to flash your board.

 1. Download [Zadig](https://zadig.akeo.ie/).

 2. Open Zadig